Peer Review & eMentors

 For classes that rate as Competent of Exemplary, the Director of Online Studies meets directly with the faculty member to go over the results.
 For classes that rate as Developing, the Director of Online Studies meets with the faculty member and their direct supervisor.
 In this case, Developing classes must have changes made before the class can be taught again by that faculty member.

 The eMentors are a committee of instructors representing nearly all academic departments whose primary focus is to promote and assist other instructors with educational technology by mentoring peers on best practices, instructional design, academic integrity, and course quality.
-They also serve as a liaison between instructors and the Director for the of Online Studies.
+They also serve as a liaison between instructors and the Division of Online Studies.

 Peer Reviewers are additionally denoted by an asterisk (*).
 They assist the Director for the Division of Online Studies in performing online course reviews of faculty by applying the Rubric for Online Course Delivery.